Srijan1683/BookReader/README.md

 ## Features

-- Upload PDF or TXT documents through a Streamlit web app
+- Process 2 document formats, PDF and TXT, through a Streamlit web app
+- Run a 4-stage document-to-slides pipeline: document ingestion, TOC extraction, chapter segmentation, and slide generation
 - Extract PDF table-of-contents data with PyMuPDF
-- Segment chapters and headings into study-sized chunks
+- Segment documents across 2 levels of granularity: chapter-level and heading-level chunks
-- Generate Markdown slide summaries with OpenRouter
+- Generate structured Markdown slide summaries with OpenRouter, requesting 2 to 4 study slides per heading chunk
-- Fall back to local heuristic slides when API access is unavailable
+- Fall back to local heuristic slide generation for offline use when API access is unavailable
 - Browse generated slides in a two-column study interface
 - Chat with an OpenRouter-backed assistant before and after slide generation
-- Use the active slide section as chat context after a deck is generated
+- Scope chat context to 1 active slide section after a deck is generated
-- Export generated slides as a `.pptx` PowerPoint file
+- Export generated slides as 1 downloadable `.pptx` PowerPoint file
 - Use a bundled test PDF for quick local debugging

 ## Tech Stack